una/personal-goals/ideas-and-misc/book-checklist.md

 ## March 2015
 - [x] The Biography of Steve Jobs -- Walter Isaacson
 - [ ] Thinking, Fast and Slow -- Daniel Kahneman
-- [ ] How to Create a Mind -- Ray Kurzweil
+- [ ] How to Create a Mind -- Ray Kurzweil <-- got bored, stopped
+- [x] The Innovators -- Walter Isaacson

 To-Read
 ---